-Health and Safety Code 11379 HS makes it a felony offense to sell methamphetamine or to transport methamphetamine for sale.
-A conviction is punishable by up to 4 years in jail or prison and up to $10,000.00 in fines.
+California Health and Safety Code § 11379 HS prohibits the sale (or transportation for sale) of methamphetamine.
+A conviction is a felony that carries up to 4 years in jail or prison, and up to $10,000.00 in fines.

 Other illegal acts under HS 11379 include giving away meth or administering it to another person.
-A person also violates this law just by offering to do any of these things.
+You violate this law just by offering to do any of these things.

 (b) Notwithstanding the penalty provisions of subdivision (a), any person who transports any controlled substances specified in subdivision (a) within this state from one county to another noncontiguous county shall be punished by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code for three, six, or nine years.